 From what we see, most people are just tired of the restrictions.
 The challenges.
 The constant stream of bad news.
 It’s energy-sapping, isn’t it?

 We can’t even begin to comprehend what’s happening on the streets of America right now.
 The challenge for the future of market research and in fact, marketers and businesses is to bring something more positive into the lives of their customers.
 The bad stuff, they get that on the news and their social feeds every day.

 Bring value and positivity

 So, look for ways to bring some value and positivity to your customers.
-How will you meet the needs those customers have?
+How will you meet the needs of those customers?

 Then maybe bang out a short blog post with the hope it’ll stop at least one marketer banging on about the ‘new normal’.

 Maybe that’s a good thing to do in the new normal?